The bee garden should ideally be in full sunlight, and planting should be in bold groups or patches, not in one’s and two’s.

 - Honey to give the bees energy.
 The bees collect nectar and convert it into honey by reducing the water content and adding enzymes.

-- One colony of honeybees can consume 25kg of pollen and 70kg of honey in a full year
+- One colony of honeybees can consume 25kg of pollen and 70kg of honey in a full year.
+The beekeeper may harvest an additional 25kg of honey if they manage the bees well.

 Important for spring pollen